 Calvin offers majors and minors in both French and French education.
 The French department offers a wide range of courses that combine the study of French and francophone culture, literature and linguistics—all taught from a Christian perspective.

 Countries around the world that speak French

 French is one of the six official languages of the United Nations

-More than 125 million people communicate in French worldwide
+270 million people can communicate in French worldwide

 Continents on which French and English are the native languages

 French is one of the 24 official languages of the European Union

 In acknowledging the privileged role in the created world which language and culture play in achieving God’s purposes and in recognizing the responsibilities of Christians to serve God and others in every aspect of life, the Department of French is committed to teaching language, literature and culture; to providing appropriate service related to such teaching; and to engaging in scholarly exploration of the French language and francophone literatures and cultures.

 Our three full-time French faculty members are dedicated Christians and scholars.
 Teaching is their first priority, an effort consistently recognized for its high quality.
 All have doctorates and are actively engaged in research programs.